App

 The method createIcon()

 will be called directly when the app starts.
-In it, you can create and return a Paper component that will be used as the icon of your app.
+In it, you can create and return a paper figure that will be used as the icon of your app.
 The icon of your app will not be shown in your app's GUI, but at other places, such as:

 - When your app runs in a tab in web browser, the app icon will be shown as the icon of the tab